sderenSFDC/sfdx-jenkins/README.md

 _Skip this section if you already have a Jenkins server._

-This section contains notes related to setting up a Jenkins using Digital Ocean (DO) as the hosting provider.
-Note that many other hosting options exist (eg AWS, Bitnami, Cloudbees), but DO provided a fast path to getting Jenkins online (cost: 1 month free trial, then $5/month on lowest tier).
+This section contains notes related to setting up a Jenkins using Digital Ocean as the hosting provider.
+Many hosting options exist (eg AWS, Bitnami, Cloudbees) but Digital Ocean provided a very fast path to getting Jenkins online with their marketplace options.

 Notes from setup (this should only take a few minutes):

-1. Create a DO account if you don't have one already
-2. Create a droplet for Jenkins Distribution through the marketplace.
+1. Create a droplet for Jenkins Distribution through the marketplace.
 Go to https://marketplace.digitalocean.com/apps/onjection-jenkins and select "Create Onjection Jenkins Droplet".
-3. After the droplet is created, open the console for the next few steps (use the web-based console or SSH using the IP on the droplet page `ssh root@DROPLET_IP`)
+2. After the droplet is created, open the web-based console or SSH using the IP on the droplet page `ssh root@DROPLET_IP`
     - In the console, you should see prompts to reset the default root password, and the jenkins user password.
     - Start the jenkins process using
     `systemctl start jenkins`